-- The relative values between compared commodities are readily discussed in the market and can be discovered through dialogue with market participants.
-These discussions are the precursor to negotiation and conclusion of transactions. - Comparison to the same commodity in another market centre. - Comparison to a more actively traded but slightly different specification commodity in the same market centre. - Comparison to the same commodity traded for a different delivery timing. - Comparison to the commodity's primary feedstock or primary derived product(s). - Comparison to trade in the same commodity but in a different modality (as in barge versus oceangoing vessel) or in a different total volume (as in full cargo load versus partial cargo load).
+The relative values between compared commodities are readily discussed in the market and can be discovered through dialogue with market participants.
+These discussions are the precursor to negotiation and conclusion of transactions.

+- Comparison to the same commodity in another market centre. - Comparison to a more actively traded but slightly different specification commodity in the same market centre. - Analysis of prices in forward markets for physically deliverable commodity that allow extrapolation of value into the prompt timing for the commodity assessed. - Comparison to the commodity's primary feedstock or primary derived product(s). - Comparison to trade in the same commodity but in a different modality (as in barge versus oceangoing vessel) or in a different total volume (as in full cargo load versus partial cargo load).